Israel’s Fear of Jewish Women Dating Arabs

 Ever heard of Bagram prison?
 It's Guantanamo Lite.
 First I'll tell you what the ICCPR says, and then how we're breaking it:

-...everyone shall be entitled to the following minimum guarantees, in full equality:
+...everyone shall be entitled to the following minimum guarantees, in full equality:"legal council of his choosing" huh? "undue delay" huh?

 ...to communicate with counsel of his own choosing;